STUDY

 • She belongs to a rich family.

 Difference 3.
-Place and Requirement of an object for the verb
+Place and Requirement of an Object

 • Someone was knocking at the door.